-Draft 2023 3 Ann uai Owe ns valle гу кер оп Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessarv/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Šek Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta tus 33 x LAWS 118 Revegetation Project (19 acre portion, additional to 1991 EIR commitment; Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 19-acre portion of LAWS 118 (in addition to acreage required under 1991 EIR) with 10% cover and eight native species.
+Reporting No. 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A Drait 20 Complete Ongoing as ngoing ed but not Not fully implemented Re Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta us : 3 x LAWS 118 Revegetation Project (19 acre portion, additional to 1991 EIR commitment; Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 19-acre portion of LAWS 118 (in addition to acreage required under 1991 EIR) with 10% cover and eight native species.
 The 19-acre portion of Laws 118, covered in the Laws 2003 Plan, is a horseshoe shaped parcel surrounding Laws 129.
 It has a buried drip irrigation system within the western and eastern sections of the parcel.
 Approximately 8,000 plants were planted in this parcel from 2008 to 2018.
 In the fall of 2022, an additional 7,000 plants were planted to the west of the parcel.
 This area had not been previously planted and did not have any irrigation.
 A buried drip system was installed in the summer of 2022 to accommodate new plants.
 Initial planting is 100% complete.
 Overplanting in this parcel will continue as needed.
-Project is fully implemented but has not yet attained goals. x 34 x LAWS 129 Revegetation Project (47 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 47 acres of abandoned agriculture land with 10% cover and eight native species.
+Project is fully implemented but has not yet attained goals. x 4 x LAWS 129 Revegetation Project (47 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 47 acres of abandoned agriculture land with 10% cover and eight native species.
 The drip irrigation system is fully installed at this site.
 Approximately 26,000 plants were planted in this parcel from 2008 to 2018.
 Initial planting in this parcel was 100% completed by fall 2015.
 In the fall of 2018, approximately 6,000 plants were overplanted within the parcel, filling in all vacant emitter locations.
 In the summer of 2022 transects were established to evaluate the condition of the parcel and to determine if the parcel has met the goals as stated in the Revegetation Plan for Land Removed from Irrigation (LADWP 2003) (2003 Plan).
 The goal, as stated in the Plan, is 10% cover with 8 native perennial species.
 Additionally, the Plan states that once the parcel has met the established success criteria, the parcel would have to persist for an additional two years with no onsite revegetation activities, including irrigation.
 Following the two-year rest, the parcel will be reevaluated to determine if it still meets the established goals as outlined in the 2003 Plan.
 If the parcel meets the established goals after the two-year rest, no further revegetation efforts will be required and the project will be considered complete.
-In 2022, the parcel has achieved 16.4% cover with 12 native perennial species, meeting the success criteria for both cover and composition.
-The parcel will be re-evaluated in the summer of 2024.
-The project is fully implemented, has met success criteria, but requires additional monitoring in 2024 before it may be deemed complete (therefore ongoing). •
+LADWP's 2022 data indicates the site has 16.4% cover and 12 native species, meeting cover and composition criteria and triggering subsequent monitoring two years after the cessation of irrigation before being deemed complete.
+Discussions are underway with Inyo County to confirm these findings.
+X1